dakatk/tarpit-deno/README.md

 ## TARPIT MVC

-Tarpit is a server-side API library for Deno modeled after Spring/Spring Boot
+Tarpit is a server-side API library for Deno modeled after ASP.NET / Spring Boot

 ### Why does this exist?